 Some compact camera manufactures make a wide range of accessories for their models.
 Check with your manufacturer’s website to see if they make close-up filters that can screw on the end of the camera’s lens.
 Some compacts actually can take the smallest filters for a DSLR.

-All digital SLR lenses have a screw thread which means they can all take the close-up filters made for your particular brand or generic brands.
+All DSLR lenses have a screw thread, which means they can all take the close-up filters made for your particular brand or generic brands.
 These screw on to the end of the lens allowing you to get in very close to your subject.
 Remember though that the better the quality of the filters the better image you will get.
 These come usually in series of three lenses allowing you different distances from the subject.
-More glass between the subject and the sensor means a loss of light and a bigger aperture may be required.
+More glass between the subject and the sensor means a loss of light, so a bigger aperture may be required.

 4. Extension tubes

 Again this is not truly a macro feature but more of a close-up feature.
 It does allow you to get in reasonably close and get quite a good close-up image.
-It’s nowhere near what a true macro lens will give you, but they are very expensive.
+It’s nowhere near what a true macro lens will give you, but macro lenses are very expensive.

-The great thing about these budget methods of close-up photography is that it is not going to cost you an arm and a leg to try out close-up photography.
-As you learn digital photography and decide that close-up is for you, then you can lay out the extra money for the true macro equipment.
+The great thing about these budget methods is that it is not going to cost you an arm and a leg to try out close-up photography.
+As you learn photography and decide that close-up is for you, you can lay out the extra money for the true macro equipment.
 Happy shooting!